What Does The New Canadian Dental Care Plan Mean For Tri-Cities Seniors? (Updated)

 • Gum disease treatment (periodontal services)

-• Dentures (prosthodontic services)
+• Denture repairs (prosthodontic services)

 How much money will the CDCP provide for dental treatments?